NobodyButMe-Haiya/View-list-Data-React-Native/README.md

-We create this sample because we need to test something
+We create this sample because we need to test something(React Native)

 For folks using component react native maybe confuse era of hooks